dgw/MobilePress/readme.txt

-The reason for backing up your themes is when the WordPress auto-updater upgrades the plugins, it removes all the files in the MobilePress directory, thus removing any custom changes you have made to the MobilePress themes.
-It will also remove any custom themes you have uploaded.
+The reason for backing up your themes is when the WordPress auto-updater upgrades the plugins, it removes all the files in the MobilePress directory, thus removing any custom changes you have made to the MobilePress themes and any custom themes you have uploaded.

 = For Upgrading Manually =

-If you are upgrading MobilePress, delete all your old MobilePress files from the mobilepress plugin directory.
+If you are upgrading MobilePress, delete all your old MobilePress files from the plugin directory.
 If you have a custom theme or have modified the default theme, you do not have to delete the `/themes` folder.

 = Installation Steps =

+1. Unpack the ZIP archive if you haven't already done so
-1. Upload the mobilepress directory to your `/wp-content/plugins/` directory
+1. Upload the `mobilepress` directory to your `/wp-content/plugins/` directory
 1. Activate the plugin through the "Plugins" menu in WordPress
 1. If you are using a caching plugin (e.g. wp-supercache), clear your